-Source: [Dwivedi 2021].
+Source: Dwivedi [2021].

-Algorithms that are implemented by LMF can be divers and are left to operators to choose.
-Some new positioning methods that are introduced in 5G cellular networks cover [Dwivedi 2021]:
+The algorithms that are implemented by the LMF are diverse and are left to operators to choose.
+Some new positioning methods that have been introduced in 5G cellular networks include [Dwivedi 2021]:

-Multi round-trip time localization technique where the localization is determined based on RTT measurements with multiple gNBs.
+Multi-round-trip time localization technique, where the localization is determined based on RTT measurements with multiple gNBs.
 Since RTT measurements are done in relative time, they are prone to network time synchronization errors.

 Downlink angle of departure (DL-AoD) and uplink angle of arrival (UL-AoA) are methods based on the transmitted/received signal angle to/from the mobile device.

-In case of multi-RTT localization technique the LMF initiate the localization procedure by requiring the gNBs to perform multiple Tx-RX with specific mobile device by transmitting in downlink positioning reference signal (DL-PRS) and receiving in uplink the sounding reference signal (UL-SRS).
-Both UE as well as gNB report the measurements on their side to LMF which runs the multi-RTT algorithm.
+In the case of the multi-RTT localization technique, the LMF initiates the localization procedure by requiring the gNBs to perform multiple Tx-Rx’s with a specific mobile device by transmitting in downlink a positioning reference signal (DL-PRS) and receiving in uplink the sounding reference signal (UL-SRS).
+Both UE and gNB report the measurements on their side to the LMF, which runs the multi-RTT algorithm.

-In the case of DL AoD the mobile device will provide the beam angle of DL-PRS to the LMF while the gNB will provide the azimuth and elevation of its antenna.
-In the UL AoA only gNB will inform the LMF with the AoA of the UL-SRS.
+In the case of DL-AoD, the mobile device will provide the beam angle of the DL-PRS to the LMF, while the gNB will provide the azimuth and elevation of its antenna.
+In the UL-AoA method, only the gNB will inform the LMF of the AoA of the UL-SRS.

 GPS ToF Calculation